Sunday, December 05, 2010

 OVERALL FAVOURITES

-Hart House Gallery Grill [11-2009]
+Hart House Gallery Grill [11-2012]

 With the demise of Hoof Cafe, Gallery Grill takes the top spot for me, even though I rarely go.
 It's been consistent for like, over a decade, so I figure it's pretty reliable.
-Upscale, atmospheric, good service, an interesting menu that changes weekly, reasonable prices, plus they take reservations.
+Upscale, atmospheric, good service, an interesting menu that changes often, reasonable prices, plus they take reservations.
 I don't think there's actually anything I don't like about Gallery Grill.

 SECOND TIER